FranbonAhmed/hmda-responsible-ml-audit/README.md

 ## Team / authorship note

-This was a **Group team capstone**.
+This was a Group team capstone.
 This portfolio repository preserves and refactors the group analysis for professional presentation; it does not claim sole authorship of every modeling, fairness, security, or governance component.

 ## Responsible-use note